2026—

 FAQ

-Following the priority deadline (February 20, 2026), applications will be reviewed on a rolling basis until the program is full.
+Applications will be reviewed on a rolling basis until the cohort is full.
 Space is limited, so if you’re interested in LeadLab, we encourage you to apply as soon as possible.
 We do strive for diverse cohorts, so all applications, starting from the priority deadline, will be evaluated based on the makeup of confirmed participants.

 If you work in a field that requires original thinking, innovation, and/or artistic expression, then you are absolutely a creative professional.
 This can include artists, designers, engineers, administrators, across sectors, and other professionals involved in the making of imaginative or culturally impactful work.